What Is Scapular Dyskinesis?

 3-6 weeksScapular Stabilization Under Load

-Introduction of exercises with progressive resistance: push-up plus, prone I/T/Y/W, rowing with elastic band, wall slides with liftoff.
+Introduce progressive resistance exercises: push-up plus, prone I/T/Y/W, elastic-band rows, wall slides with liftoff.
 Scapular control in closed kinetic chain.

 Phase 3